6 Types of Treatment for Psoriasis: What’s Best for You? | MyPsoriasisTeam

 6. Natural or Complementary Treatments

 Some people with psoriasis have reported feeling better after trying various complementary or alternative therapies, such as acupuncture or acupressure.
-Natural treatments cannot replace clinically proven medications — no alternative treatments have been proven effective in studies to prevent relapses or delay disease progression.
+Natural treatments can’t replace clinically proven medications — no alternative treatments have been shown in studies to prevent relapses or delay disease progression.

 Some natural treatments, such as nutritional or herbal supplements, can interfere with psoriasis medications or cause their own side effects.
 It’s important to talk to your doctor before trying alternative therapies.